How to Concatenate in Google Sheets (Combine Cell Data)

 How Do I CONCATENATE Two Columns In Google Sheets?

-Use the above steps to CONCATENATE one row in the columns, then use the fill handle or AUTOFILL to apply it to the entire column.
+Use the above steps to CONCATENATE one row in the columns, then apply the fill handle or AUTOFILL to the entire column.

 Where Is the CONCATENATE Function in Google Sheets?

-You could type =CONCATENATE into an empty cell or navigate to “Insert” > “Function” > “All” > “CONCATENATE” to find string concatenation in Google Sheets.
+2. Navigate to “Insert” > “Function” > “All” > “CONCATENATE” to find string concatenation in Google Sheets

 How Do You CONCATENATE Three Columns in Google Sheets?